 When it comes to nonprofit storytelling and fundraising, talk specifics as to how their funds will be used, and the changes that happened as a result.
 Share hardships and joy equally, and how you assist others in overcoming obstacles.
 Tell donors the money you raise through your #GivingTuesday campaign will go towards a new program or new equipment.

 Facebook, Twitter and Instagram keeps a visual feast of intrigue in nonprofit storytelling, as pictures convey the emotions and stories of your work.

 #GivingTuesday Matching Gifts

-As #GivingTuesday catches on as a global campaign, creating partnerships has no walls.
-Finding a matching donor across the nation is a door open to you.
+As #GivingTuesday catches on as a global campaign, finding a matching gift donor across the nation is a door open to you.
 Matching gifts donors commit to matching donations raised via your campaign, up to a certain pre-specified amount.
 These programs are very successful, as donors feel that their dollar has twice the power when given as part of a matching gifts campaign.
 Foundations and large businesses that care about your cause make a perfect match.

 Local matching donors are found at banks and businesses.
 Board members and members of your community may take part as matching donors.
 For example, a crowdfunding event such as a walkathon for #GivingTuesday presents an opportunity for participants to seek matching donations from their employers.

 Celebrate New Donors

 Since #GivingTuesday brings new and old supporters to your nonprofit fundraising mission, having a special gala to say thanks is important.
 Consider a charity gala such as a holiday wine tasting to create further opportunities to get to know your donors.
 They’ll be happy to pay a registration fee, as they know your overall efforts are about fundraising.
 Tell them of the impact their donations have on your organization specifically.
 Honor donors individually for their #GivingTuesday contributions.